 If you’re curious about some of the sea wildlife in Florida, the Mote Marine Aquarium is a great opportunity to meet them!
 Here you will find135,000-gallon shark habitat, meet some manatees and sea turtles, and explore coral reefs and other ecosystem displays teeming with diverse fishes, cool crustaceans, and gracefully drifting sea jellies

-What I really like about this place, is because they are not only an aquarium but also an important research and wildlife rescue facility.
+What I really like about this place, is that they are not only an aquarium but also an important research and wildlife rescue facility.
 Some of the research include marine conservation and immunology, recovery of coral reefs, and much more.

 ⭐️ INSIDER-TIP: The tickets must be purchased online in advance and the general admission includes access to Mote Aquarium and its exhibits in the Ann and Alfred E. Goldstein Marine Mammal Research and Rehabilitation Center.
 Hours are from 9:30 a.m. to 5 p.m. from Monday to Monday.

 Anna Maria Island is a great place to bring your own, or you can rent a kayak to go on a mangrove tour.
 There are many places you can launch your kayak to the water and explore either the clear ocean water or visit some of the mangrove trees, that grow directly in the water and the tunnels built through these trees are so much fun to explore in a kayak!

 You can go on a tour, where the guides can fill you in on the local wildlife and plant life you’ll see as you kayak through these tunnels.
 Bring your water shoes, sunblock, and camera for this tour, as Anna Maria Island is one of the best places to go kayaking in Florida.